pyuvarajan/Test-local/SAI 1.6.2 Release Notes.md

 Provide TTL and QoS treatment during MPLS encap and decap.

 ### sainexthopgroup.h
 1)Object index in the fine grain ECMP table.
-Index specifying the strict member's order.
+Index specifying the strict member's order.<br>
-2)Allowed value range for is from 0 to SAI_NEXT_HOP_GROUP_ATTR_REAL_SIZE - 1.
+2)Allowed value range for is from 0 to SAI_NEXT_HOP_GROUP_ATTR_REAL_SIZE - 1. <br>
-3)Should only be used if the type of owning group is SAI_NEXT_HOP_GROUP_TYPE_FINE_GRAIN_ECMP.
+3)Should only be used if the type of owning group is SAI_NEXT_HOP_GROUP_TYPE_FINE_GRAIN_ECMP. <br>
 4)Object's sequence ID for enforcing the members' order.
-Loose index specifying the member's order.
+Loose index specifying the member's order. <br>
-5)The index is not strict allowing for the missing IDs in a sequence.
+5)The index is not strict allowing for the missing IDs in a sequence. <br>
 6)It's driver's job to translate the sequence IDs to the real indexes in the group.
 Should only be used if the type of owning group is SAI_NEXT_HOP_GROUP_TYPE_DYNAMIC_ORDERED_ECMP.

 ### saiport.h
 1)Attribute data for #SAI_PORT_ATTR_INTERFACE_TYPE.
-Used for selecting electrical interface with specific electrical pin and signal quality.
+Used for selecting electrical interface with specific electrical pin and signal quality. <br>
 2)Port bind point for ingress/egress ACL object.
 Bind (or unbind) an ingress/egress ACL table or ACL group on a port.
 Enable/Update ingress/egress ACL table or ACL group filtering by assigning the list of valid object id.
-Disable ingress/egress filtering by assigning 		SAI_NULL_OBJECT_ID in the attribute value.
+Disable ingress/egress filtering by assigning SAI_NULL_OBJECT_ID in the attribute value. <br>
 3)Port bind point for ingress MACsec ACL object.
 Bind (or unbind) an ingress MACsec ACL table on a port.
 Enable/Update ingress MACsec ACL table filtering by assigning the list of valid object id.
-Disable ingress filtering by assigning SAI_NULL_OBJECT_ID in the attribute value.
+Disable ingress filtering by assigning SAI_NULL_OBJECT_ID in the attribute value. <br>
-4)Link training failure status and error codes port stat PRBS error counts and list of port connector attributes are added.
+4)Link training failure status and error codes port stat PRBS error counts and list of port connector attributes are added. <br>

 ### saiqosmap.h
 QOS Map to set traffic class and color to EXP.